nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 ```

 Note: You can always use bams as input but you need to recalculate the genotype likelihoods (with `-GL` as before), which is redundant unless
-you want to change the filtering parameters, genotype likelihood model, etc. because the GLs are used in the allele frequency estimation.
+you want to change the filtering parameters, genotype likelihood model, etc.

 <details>